Olm - Meet the Baby Dragons

-A new egg has been spotted in the aquarium.
-In the last three days, the female olm relocated its egg-laying territory to the underside of a flat rock – one of the two ideal spots.
+A new egg was spotted in the aquarium.
+In the last three days, the female olm relocated its egg-laying territory under a flat rock – one of the two ideal spots.

 Did you know?

-The olms mark their territory by means of chemical signals.
+The olms mark their territory with chemical signals.

-During the night, the olm has given us a few more reason to be happy – today, there were 24 eggs in total, arranged on both sides of the flat rock.
+During the night, the olm gave us a few more reason to be happy – 24 reasons, to be precise!
+Today, we saw 24 eggs in total, arranged on both sides of the flat rock.

 The female has laid egg number 52.
-The camera allowed us to watch cave amphipods (i.e. small crustaceans used in our aquarium to feed the olms) getting nearer to individual eggs.
+The camera allowed us to watch cave amphipods (the small crustaceans we use to feed the olms) getting nearer to individual eggs.
 While the female was away, we could see three of them trying to bite through the egg envelope.
 As soon as the female returned, she immediately noticed them and attacked them.

 Did you know?

-Olms have a very well developed sense of smell and taste and are able to smell the food and also assess its quality by smelling.
-And more importantly, they are also able to detect even weak electric fields of other animals, which is most helpful in complete darkness.
+Olms have an extremely developed sense of smell.
+They can taste and smell the food, and also assess its quality by smelling.
+More importantly, they are also able to detect even the weakest electric fields of other animals, which is helpful in complete darkness.